David Squibb

 Squibb joined Trinity School as Director of Music in 1964, and over the years that he taught and worked at the school he developed the choir to its position of being in demand for film and television work as well as concert appearances.
 He was succeeded in his post at Trinity Boys School by David Swinson.

 Squibb was born in Surrey and educated at Collingwood School, Wallington, and at Whitgift School, Croydon.
 Subsequently, he was a piano scholar at the Royal Academy of Music, after which he did his national service in the Royal Marines and became the youngest Professor of Piano at the Royal Marines School of Music.
 He also worked as a freelance journalist including presenting radio programmes for the BBC.

 His wife Shirley died in 2002.
 Shirley was an Associate of the Royal Academy of Music as a soprano.
 Her contribution to the success of Trinity Boys Choir has been largely unacknowledged.

-David and Shirley Squibb are survived by three sons Nick, Tom and Ed.

 Squibb died of cancer, aged 74, on 21 April 2010.
+He and Shirley were survived by three sons Nick, Tom and Ed.